somiandras/udacity-data-wrangling/report.md

 #### 2. Cleaning postcodes

 Although not many problematic postcode reared their head during the audit, there was one specific pattern, the appearance of _'H-'_ at the beginning, that should be programatically corrected by returning a slice of the string.
-I also replaced two instances of wrong postcodes (probably typos), and returned the postcode in `int` instead of `str`.
+I also replaced two instances of wrong postcodes (probably typos).

 ``` python
 def clean_postcode(postcode):